Nature-inspired gifts for Father's Day

 4. For the dad who just wants to spend time together

 Why not sign the whole family up for a local Conservation Volunteers event?
-The Nature Conservancy of Canada (NCC) offers events across the country from spring through fall, and in some places, year-round.
-This is a perfect opportunity to get outdoors work as a team.
+The Nature Conservancy of Canada (NCC) offers events across the country from spring through fall and, in some places, year-round.
+This is a perfect opportunity to get outdoors and work as a team.

 5. For the dad who doesn’t want you to spend extra money